Carnian pluvial episode

-Evidence for the CPE is observed in Carnian strata worldwide, and in sediments of both terrestrial and marine environments.
+Evidence for the CPE is observed in Carnian strata worldwide and in sediments of both terrestrial and marine environments.
 On land, the prevailing arid climate across much of the supercontinent Pangea shifted briefly to a hotter and more humid climate, with a significant increase in rainfall and runoff.
-In the oceans, there was reduced deposition of carbonate minerals.
-This may reflect the extinction of many carbonate-forming organisms, but may also be due to a rise in the carbonate compensation depth, below which most carbonate shells dissolve and leave few carbonate particles on the ocean floor to form sediments.
+In the oceans, carbonate minerals such as limestone saw reduced deposition, leaving mud-rich layers as prominent geological markers.
+Carbonate disruption may reflect the extinction of many carbonate-forming organisms, but may also be due to a rise in the carbonate compensation depth, below which most carbonate shells dissolve and leave few carbonate particles on the ocean floor to form sediments.

-Climate change during the Carnian pluvial event is reflected in chemical changes in Carnian strata across the CPE, which suggest that global warming was prevalent at the time.
-This climate change was probably linked to the eruption of extensive flood basalts as the Wrangellia Terrane was accreted onto the northwestern end of the North American Plate.
+Climate change during the Carnian pluvial event is reflected in chemical changes in Carnian strata across the CPE.
+Major disruption to the carbon cycle and other natural systems show that global warming was prevalent at the time.
+This climate change was most likely linked to the eruption of extensive flood basalts and volcanic CO2 offgassing as the Wrangellia Terrane was accreted onto the northwestern end of the North American Plate.